Innovate faster and cut risk with PHP experts from Zend Services.

 Now that community PHP is available, we want to provide you with information needed to install community PHP on the platform.

 Below are the steps to get you started installing PHP.
 If you’d prefer to have one of our team members from Zend by Perforce connect with you, we’d be happy to help you with the process.
-Connect with an expert here.
+You can connect with an expert here.

 For those new to the open source way of delivering software, a repository is simply an indexed location where open source packages reside and can be downloaded and installed.
 The first step needed in installing your PHP is to provide a repository definition for where the PHP packages reside.